top of page

 Solar Tax Exemptions

-Numerous states have created solar panel incentive programs for either sales tax or poperty tax exemptions.
-Some state even have both types of solar tax exemptions.
+Numerous states have created solar panel incentive programs that offer sales tax or property tax exemptions.
+Some states even offer both types of tax exemptions as government incentives for solar panels.

 Solar Property Tax Exemptions

 Installing solar panels on a home will likely raise its property value because homes with dramatically lower utility bills are attractive to home shoppers.
-However, 36 states states have created property tax exemptions from the added home value the solar panels provide.
-However, the details of this solar panel incentive vary by the state or even municipality.
+However, 36 states have created property tax exemptions from the added home value the solar panels provide.
+The details of this solar panel incentive vary by the state or even municipality.

 Solar Sales Tax Exemption